PAIDiPaidThis.com

 Why the price varies so much

-Allergy testing cost depends on the method and who runs it.
-A blood test can be taken at your local vet and sent to a laboratory, so the price reflects the sample, the lab panel, and the follow-up consultation to explain results.
-Intradermal skin testing is more involved: it is usually a dermatology referral, needs sedation, clipping, and an expert to read the reactions, so it sits higher.
-The number of allergens tested changes the lab fee too.
-If the plan leads to immunotherapy, that is an ongoing cost on top.
-Corporate-owned practices average around 18.3% more than independents per the CMA's 2026 review, and referral dermatology in cities tends to be pricier.
+Allergy testing cost depends mostly on the method and who carries it out.
+A blood test can be taken at your local vet and sent off to a laboratory, so the price reflects the sample, the lab panel, and the follow-up consultation to talk through the results.
+Intradermal skin testing is a bigger undertaking: it is usually a dermatology referral, needs sedation, clipping of fur, and a specialist trained to read the skin reactions, so it sits higher up the price scale.
+The number of allergens tested changes the lab fee too, and a broad panel costs more than a narrow one.
+If the result leads to immunotherapy, that becomes an ongoing cost that runs well past the test itself.
+Ownership matters as well: the CMA found that corporate-owned practices charged 18.3% more on average than independents, and vet prices overall rose 63% between 2016 and 2023, so where you go and when you go both move the number.
+Referral dermatology tends to cost more in cities than in rural areas too, simply because specialist clinics carry higher overheads.

 How to pay less

-• Ask your vet about a strict flea control trial and a food elimination diet first, as these solve many cases without lab testing.
+• Ask your vet about a strict flea control trial and a food elimination diet first, as these solve many cases without any lab testing at all.

-• Request a clear plan showing what the test will change about treatment, so you only pay when it will genuinely help.
+• Request a clear plan showing what the test result will actually change about treatment, so you only pay for testing when it will genuinely alter what happens next.

-• Check whether your pet insurance covers allergy diagnostics and long-term immunotherapy, as some policies limit chronic conditions.
+• Check whether your pet insurance covers allergy diagnostics and long-term immunotherapy, as some policies limit or exclude chronic conditions once they are diagnosed.

-• If immunotherapy is prescribed, ask about buying the maintenance medication from a licensed online pharmacy, where medicines can run 50 to 60% cheaper.
+• If immunotherapy is prescribed, ask about buying the maintenance medication from a licensed online pharmacy, where medicines can run 50 to 60% cheaper than through the practice.

 Common questions